Lilian Lenton: Notoriety

 In June 1913 Lenton was arrested in Doncaster and charged as "May Dennis" with being on the premises of an unoccupied house which had been set on fire.
 She was released from Armley Prison in Leeds after several days; on this occasion there had been no attempt to force feed her.
 Her accomplice in the arson attack was an 18-year-old local journalist called Harry Johnson, who was sentenced to 12 months with hard labour in Wakefield Prison.

-In July 1913, the police in Leeds were searching for Lenton when an elaborate plot was hatched, while she way staying with Frank Rutter, Director of the Leeds Art Gallery, to enable her to escape in a delivery van, driven by Leonora Cohen dressed as a baker's man while Lenton swapped places with Nora Duval dressed as an errand boy reading a comic and eating an apple.
+In July 1913, the police in Leeds were searching for Lenton when an elaborate plot was hatched, while she was staying with Frank Rutter, Director of the Leeds Art Gallery, to enable her to escape in a delivery van, driven by Leonora Cohen dressed as a baker's man while Lenton swapped places with Nora Duval dressed as an errand boy reading a comic and eating an apple.
 Taxis took her to Harrogate, then Scarborough, from where she escaped to France in a private yacht.

 The Criminal Record Office issued a surveillance photograph of her (see above right) taken secretly in the exercise yard of Holloway Prison, in the accompanying details of which she is described as being 5 feet 2 inches tall with brown eyes and hair.
 Lenton later stated, "Whenever I was out of prison my object was to burn two buildings a week… The object was to create an absolutely impossible condition of affairs in the country, to prove it was impossible to govern without the consent of the governed."
 She was arrested in October 1913 while collecting a bicycle from the left luggage office at Paddington Station, and while on remand went on a combined hunger and thirst strike, for which she was again forcibly fed.
 Her physical health again being seriously affected by this treatment, she was released on licence for 5 days into the care of a Mrs. Diplock of London, but again absconded.